Dynamic covariate balancing: estimating treatment effects over time with potential local projections: Proofs of the Main Theorems

 under Assumption \ref{ass:4m} and the fact that $T$ is fixed.
 We can now write

-First, notice that $\sigma(\hat{\gamma}_T) \subseteq \sigma(D_T, \mathcal{F}_T)$, and by Assumption \ref{ass:seqignm} $\varepsilon_T \perp D_T | \mathcal{F}_T$.
+First, notice that $\sigma(\hat{\gamma}_T) \subseteq \sigma(D_T, H_T)$, and by Assumption \ref{ass:seqignm}, $\mathbb{E}[\varepsilon_T| H_T, D_T] = 0$.
 Therefore,

-where the first statement follows directly from \ref{lem:lemmam2} and the second statement holds for a finite constant $\sigma_{\varepsilon}^2$ by the third moment condition in Assumption \ref{ass:4m}.
-By the third moment conditions in Assumption \ref{ass:4m} and independence of $\varepsilon_{i,T}$ of $D_T$ given $\mathcal{F}_T$ in Assumption \ref{ass:seqignm}, for a constant $0 < C < \infty$,
+where the first statement follows directly from Lemma \ref{lem:lemmam2} and the second statement holds for a finite constant $\sigma_{\varepsilon}^2$ by the third moment condition in Assumption \ref{ass:4m}.
+By the fourth moment conditions in Assumption \ref{ass:4m}, for a constant $0 < C < \infty$,

 Thus,